origamiman72/origamiman72.github.io/index.md

    </p>

    <p markdown="1">
    Aside from computer science, I am also interested in [origami](/origami), [photography](/photography), [Rubik's cubes](https://www.worldcubeassociation.org/persons/2015AHUJ01), vegan cooking, public transportation, mechanical keyboards, and [more](/other).
-Feel free to reach out if you want talk about any of those, or for any other reason!
+Feel free to reach out if you want to talk about any of those, or for any other reason!
    </p>

    <p markdown="1">